waynelinbo/ARC---Sport-at-home/README.md

 you can key in `c` or say `位置設定` in Chinese to `set the ball position`
 you can key in `space` or say `開始投球` in Chinese to `let ball be throwed to you`

-The info which is white on the Bottom Right Corner is the setting you set now
+The info which is white on the Bottom Right Corner is the setting you set now.
 At the beginning,
 the ball pitch is Straight ball
 the ball velocity is random